 2017’s bold first-person reimagining of Resident Evil is unquestionably a contender for the ‘best Resident Evil game’ crown.
 Taking inspiration from the popularity of claustrophobic, uncomfortable western horror games like Amnesia and Outlast, Resident Evil 7 locks you in a filthy house and asks you to outsmart and survive the crazed Baker family.

 Replacing legions of zombies with just three relentless antagonists is perhaps Capcom’s smartest decision in over a decade of their flagship horror series, the proof being in the nightmares you still have weeks after playing.

 But not everything is new and different in Resi 7.
 It is actually a throwback to the series’ earliest days.
 The house is a huge puzzle, demanding you to seek out keys in order to unlock new zones.
 The bosses have the same smart design that we saw back in the Spencer Mansion.
-Capcom clearly realised that the action approach taken with Resi 5 and 6 needed reigning in, and Resident Evil 7’s return to classic survival horror is certainly a decision that’s paid off - it is one of the best horror games of all time, let alone of the past few years.
+Capcom clearly realised that the action approach taken with Resi 5 and 6 needed reigning in, and Resident Evil 7’s return to classic survival horror is certainly a decision that’s paid off - it is one of the best horror games of all time, not just of the past few years.

 Better still, there is more Resident 7 yet to come in the form of DLC.

 Like your horror games unflinchingly violent and heart-grippingly tense?
 Monolith’s Condemned: Criminal Origins is an accomplished and effortless first-person frightener worth seeking out despite its decade-old graphics.